QQuick/zzz_Numscrypt/README.rst

 N.B.
 Always use the newest version of Transcrypt to be able to use the newest features of Numscrypt.

+- Eigenvector decomposition (numpy.linalg.eig) now supported for complex arrays
+- Added numpy.linalg.norm
-- Tested with Transcrypt Paris 3.6.69
+- Tested with Transcrypt Paris 3.6.80
-- Added linalg.norm and linalg.eig
-- FFT2 and IFFT2 (2D Fast Fourier Transform for complex arrays)
+- FFT2 and IFFT2 (2D Fast Fourier Transform) now supported for complex arrays
 - Complete redesign

 Other packages you might like